-Brief summaries of the Standing Committee Reports and other matters considered by the Scientific Council are given below in Section II-X. The Agenda, List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of this meeting are given in Part D, this volume.
+The Agenda, List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of this meeting are given in Appendix V, VI and VII, respectively.

 II.
 FISHERIES ENVIRONMENT

 The Council adopted Report of the Standing Committee on Fisheries Environment (STACFEN) is given at Appendix I.